Eyal-ro/Python-EAG-analysis/README.md

 ### Dependencies

-* This package was generated using python 3 on a Windows 10 machine.
+* This package was generated using Python 3 on a Windows 10 machine.
 * Running the EAGGui.exe file does not have any pre-requirements.
-Alternatively, running the EAGGui.py code automatically install the necessary python packages.
+Alternatively, running the EAGGui.py code automatically install the necessary Python packages.

 #### Guideline for EAG analysis GUI: